don-thomas/Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the solution code for the Route Planning project from the Udacity C++ Nanodegree Course.
+This repo contains the solution code for the Route Planning project for the Udacity C++ Nanodegree Course.
 The Base code for this project can be found here: https://github.com/udacity/CppND-Route-Planning-Project.git .

 <img src="map.png" width="600" height="450" />